 Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates and components were visible.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
-There are hidden valley details which will require a higher degree of maintenance.
-Weather ingress noted within the roof void areas with resultant staining to the timber sarking boards.
-Evidence of rodents also noted within the roof void.
+Slight discolouration noted to the valley line.
+There is a low pitched fibreglass roof covering over the utility room.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
+It may be prudent to confirm the service history of the roof covering.
+The attic ventilation appears somewhat limited.
+Our inspection of this area was severly restricted due to the roof being partially lined and the storage of belongings.